yanpingliu2021/pubmed-citation-explorer/README.md

 4. Push the code to the github repo and github actions will automaically deploy the APP to ElasticBeanstalk

 5. Navigate to ElasticBeanstalk environment in AWS Console to access the App

+## Limitations and Future Work

+File size is large
+use spark
+set up Lamda

 Thanks for reading